A Realistic Simulation Framework for Analog/Digital Neuromorphic Architectures: Results

-Once the network was trained, the weights were exported into a network created on \ac{DYNAP-SE} without any preprocessing step.
-Figure \ref{fig:etlp:dynapse} shows the output of the network hidden and output layers on hardware.
-Exhibiting the desired behavior for each individual input.
+\paragraph{\textbf{On-chip inference:}} Once the network was trained and validated for inference in simulation, the trained weights were mapped into a network created on \ac{DYNAP-SE} chip without any preprocessing step.
+Figure \ref{fig:etlp:dynapse} shows the spike activity of the whole network on chip, exhibiting the desired behavior for each individual input.
+During on-chip inference, with no teacher provided, the bottom raster plot shows two distinct neuron groups, each exhibiting increased activity when their preferred pattern is presented.